wcjohnson/lightscript.org/pages/docs/docs.md

 ### Basic Syntax

-In situations where an ES2015+ spread element would be permitted, e.g.:

-    array = [ ...[spreadThis] ]

-...the syntax `...for` may be used to introduce a spread loop:
+In situations where an ES2015+ spread element would be permitted, the syntax `...for` may be used to introduce a spread loop:

     copyArray(src) ->
       [ ...for elem e in src: [ e ] ]